Table of Contents

 Choosing professional bird control is not just about keeping birds away.
 It is about protecting assets and preventing loss.
 An expert site assessment helps identify the problem areas before they cause costly damage or compliance issues.
 A tailored bird-proofing strategy ensures consistent results and protects property value.

 This is where Symterra Pulse leads the way.
-Using advanced electromagnetic technology, Symterra Pulse creates an invisible barrier that birds cannot adapt to.
-Unlike spikes, tapes, or gels, Pulse protects your entire building continuously without harming the birds or affecting your architecture.
+Symterra Pulse uses behavior-based deterrence to make treated areas less attractive for repeated landing, roosting, and nesting.
+Unlike spikes, tapes, or gels, Pulse protects your entire building continuously using non-lethal, behavior-based bird deterrence or affecting your architecture.

 It is the next generation of professional bird control services, built for long-term durability, low maintenance, and full regulatory compliance.